nfisher23/nickolasfisher.com/content/blog/Java-Date-and-Time-Instant-LocalDate-and-TemporalAdjuster.md

 ```

 We can also construct any LocalDate using LocalDate.of(..), shown below.
 There are two quirks I believe important to point out about LocalDate.
-The first is that it&#39;s aware of leap years:
+The first is that it's aware of leap years:

 ```java
     @Test